steipete/steipete.com/_posts/2020-05-19-how-to-macos-core-dump.md

 tags: personal
 ---

-If you just started reading now, check out the backstory: I've been plagued by almost daily [kernel panics since March](https://steipete.com/posts/kernel-panic-surprise-boot-args/).
+If you just started reading now, check out the backstory: [Kernel Panics and Surprise boot-args](https://steipete.com/posts/kernel-panic-surprise-boot-args/).

 A few weeks in (and many comments where I kept pinging Apple and reporting on this issue, trying a Supplemental Update but still suffering from this bug), somebody recommended to me that I should disable the ["Power Nap"](https://support.apple.com/en-gb/HT204032) feature.
 I was skeptical, but sure enough, ever since I disabled it, it never happened again.